deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

 ### Extract Custom Tags

-If the application needs to inject some custom tags for filtering logs, similarly, you can use the Remap module of Transforms to write a piece of code to inject tags.
-We require custom tags to be written into the `.json` structure to be stored and queried.
-The example is as follows:
+If your application needs to inject some custom tags for log filtering, you can also use the Remap module in Transforms to write code to inject tags.
+We require that custom tags must be written into the `.json` struct to be stored and queried.
+Example:

 ```yaml
 transforms: